JGuardiola95/app-tango/README.md

 ## Configuration

-The project runs on port 3000.
-If port 3000 is already in use, NextJS will take charge on stablishing the connection on other port.
+The project runs on port 3004.
+If port 3004 is already in use, you can change the port configuration on the "start" script inside the package.json file.

 Before starting the project, make sure to install the dependencies.